Children’s Flu Vaccine

 The flu vaccine will be offered to all eligible children, including:

-- all school children aged 2 to 11
+- all school children aged 2 – 18 years

-[Children aged 2 to 18 with long-term health conditions (identified as high risk) are routinely invited to get their flu vaccination, however, the injected form is recommended.]
+[Children aged 2 to 18 with long-term health conditions (identified as high risk) are routinely invited to get their flu vaccination; the injected form is recommended in some cases.]

 How does the children’s flu vaccine work?